When Did Tithes End?

 Jesus Finished the Work

 The spiritual end of tithes occurred when Jesus uttered, “It is finished,” and took his last breath.
 Now, let’s break down three of the most powerful words in the Bible.
 We must ask what “it” means and “finished” means.
-Our understanding of these words provides biblical evidence that tithing was never intended for Christian believers.
+Our understanding of these words provides biblical evidence that Christians are exempt from paying tithes.

 Excuse me!
 In this informative post I wrote, discover more about how Jesus supported his ministry without relying on tithing.